 We set the limits based on an analysis of the last quarter's traffic and review and update this quarterly.
 Once this threshold has been reached, we will return a status code

-If you are a partner company project you will need to obtain an API key to use with all of your calls to our API.
-It uniquely identifies your company project and should not be shared.
+To have a higher rate limit, you will need to obtain an API key to use with all of your calls to our API.
+It also uniquely identifies your company project and should not be shared.

 If you haven’t already, register your project with us.
 This will provide you with a numeric project ID.
-To obtain an API key, get in touch with us and quote your project ID.
+To obtain an API key, please contact support and quote your project ID.
+We'll evaluate if a higher rate limit with an API key can be granted.

-The API key must be added to all calls to our API:
+The API key must be added to all calls to our API in the http header:

 curl -is 'https://api.x.immutable.com/v1/orders/1337' --header 'x-api-key: xxx'